-- What unique combination of factors should be highlighted? - What are the main values, beliefs, ideas and impressions that people have of the city (key words)? - · Which are the target markets of the community? - · What are the long term and the short-term goals?
+- What unique combination of factors should be highlighted? - What are the main values, beliefs, ideas and impressions that people have of the city (key words)? - Which are the target markets of the community? - What are the long term and the short-term goals?

-Visions should be the following:
+Visions should be:

-- Audacious: A dream that is beyond what you think is possible; take it beyond the city's present reality. - Capitalise on core assets: Builds on your city's core assets, on history, citizens, strengths, unique capabilities, resources and assets. - Future-casting: Provide a picture of what your city looks like in the future. - Inspiring: Use language that inspires.
+Audacious: A dream that is beyond what you think is possible; take it beyond your present reality.

+Capitalise on core assets: Builds on your city's core assets, on history, citizens, strengths, unique capabilities, resources, and assets.

+Future-casting: Provide a picture of what your city looks like in the future.

+Inspiring: Use language that inspires.
 Provoke emotion and excitement.

-Create enthusiasm and pose a challenge. - Purpose-driven: Give a larger sense of purpose.
+Create enthusiasm and pose a challenge.

+Purpose-driven: Give a larger sense of purpose.

-Output of this subphase: This subphase will produce a city vision agreed upon by the local government and all key stakeholders.
+Output of this sub-phase: a city vision agreed upon by the local government and all key stakeholders.

-See Tool 13 on brainstorming.
+See Tool 13 on brainstorming